Unknown-Cyber-Inc/ida/README.md

 Contains the code for the plugin form which is just planned to be a minimal version of unknowncyber (for displaying and navigating information related to all files, etc.)
   * Init handles the form object and most of the basic form elements
   * `_filesTable.py` handles the methods related to populating the `filestable` element.
 This is a table that displays all of the user's files.

 ---

+### Notes for idamagic's `__init__.py` <a name="idamagic-init-notes"></a>
+*

+---

+## Developer Notes <a name="notes-section"></a>
+- Don't use IDA libraries not preceded by `ida_*`.
+Libraries such as `idaapi` are massive libraries, all of their functions have been split up among the `ida_*` files such as `ida_kernwin` and `ida_idaapi`.
+- Search functionality is not good on the IDA SDKs.
+Start with the [idapy docs](https://www.hex-rays.com/products/ida/support/idapython_docs/).
+Try to keep the search as simple as possible.
+If the information is too sparse, try the [C documents](https://www.hex-rays.com/products/ida/support/sdkdoc/).
+The search function here is not great, try to comb the docs to see if you can find the functionality you need.
+Next, try reading the actual idapython libraries in your IDA install folders.

+---

+## Future Plans
+- Plugins should eventually use pagination when getting information from the unknowncyber API
+- Plugin should eventually convert form items like qstandarditem to PyQt's abstract versions.
+This requires implementation of a lot of features but allows more flexibility in terms of the data shown versus the data stored.
+The inspiration for my suggestion on this can be found [here](https://doc.qt.io/qt-6/model-view-programming.html).
+- Can save retrieved unknowncyber information onto disk, either for later uses or just as a temporary cache.

+---